TheThingsIndustries/generic-node-docs/doc/content/sensor-edition/software/_index.md

 distributions: null
 ---

-Get familiar with the {{% gnse %}} software components and libraries.
+This section will help you get familiar with the {{% gnse %}} software components and libraries.